Lukega13/Snake/README.md

 ## 🤔 How it works

+To build this software I divided the project in 7 steps:

 > ✏️ The code is well commented so I strongly recommend reading it!

-To build this software I divided the project in 6 steps:

 <br />